Kyle Busch hoping Indy repeat can break long winless streak

-INDIANAPOLIS -- Kyle Busch arrived Friday at Indianapolis Motor Speedway knowing he has won the last two NASCAR Cup races at the track.
+INDIANAPOLIS -- Kyle Busch arrived Friday at Indianapolis Motor Speedway knowing he has won the past two NASCAR Cup races at the track.

 That should excite Busch.
 Except for one problem: The last time he won a Cup race came July 24, 2016 -- nearly a year ago at the Brickyard 400.
 So his trip to Indianapolis serves as a reminder that his winless drought is about to reach a new level.

-Busch enjoys his stats, and with the days approaching 365 and one race from him having a full season -- 36 races -- of a winless streak, is beyond frustrating for someone who hates to lose more than he loves to win.
+Busch enjoys his stats, and having almost 365 days (and one race shy of a full season) of a winless streak is beyond frustrating for someone who hates to lose more than he loves to win.

 "It's pretty cool to come in here thinking that we had a chance to go for three in a row, but it's ultimately frustrating in the same breath that it's been 365 days since we've won one of these things," Busch said Friday.